MaJerle/lwwdg/README.md

 # Lightweight Watchdog for embedded systems

-LwWDG is lightweight watchdog library, primarly targeting operating systems, to watch multiple threads and reset system if one of them fails.
+LwWDG is lightweight watchdog library, primarily targeting operating systems, to watch multiple threads and reset system if one of them fails.

 <h3>Read first: <a href="http://docs.majerle.eu/projects/lwwdg/">Documentation</a></h3>